satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 - The validation accuracy must be ~1-2% (or ~0.01-0.02 as a decimal) close to the training dataset accuracy otherwise we have a model that is either underfitting or overfitting.

-### Inference and Test Sets (important distinction between test and validation here:)
+### Inference and Test Sets (important distinction between test and validation here)

 - Validation datasets stem from the training set itself and help test the network against bits and pieces from the training dataset itself